Nested Grassmannians for Dimensionality Reduction with Applications: Introduction

 \section{Introduction}

-In medical imaging, non-Euclidean spaces are commonly used to model descriptive features extracted from the raw data.
-For example, diffusion tensor imaging (DTI) \cite{basser1994mr} uses symmetric positive-definite (SPD) matrices to characterize the local diffusivity of the water molecules within each voxel of the DTI scan.
-The ensemble average propagator (EAP) \cite{callaghan1993principles}, which captures the distribution of the diffusion of the water molecules in the tissue being imaged and is much more expressive than the diffusion tensors, can be parameterized as a point on a Hilbert sphere which is a constant curvature manifold.
-Another example is the Kendall's shape space (Procrustes shape space) \cite{kendall1984shape} which is a manifold used to model shapes in computational anatomy.
-In the examples described above, the dataset is a collection of DTI scans, EAP fields, or the shapes of a segmented region of the brain.
-The data lie in a high-dimensional space: a DTI scan contains hundreds of thousands of diffusion tensors (DTs), which are $3 \times 3$ SPD matrices; an EAP field contains hundreds of thousands of EAPs and each EAP can be represented as a high-dimensional probability vector; the shape of the Corpus Callosum (which is used in our experiments) is represented by a several hundreds of boundary points in $\Real^2$.
-Thus, in these cases, dimensionality reduction techniques, if applied appropriately, can benefit the subsequent statistical analysis.
+Riemannian manifolds are often used to model the sample space in which features derived from the raw data encountered in many medical imaging applications live.
+Common examples include the diffusion tensors (DTs) in diffusion tensor imaging (DTI) \citep{basser1994mr}, the ensemble average propagator (EAP) \citep{callaghan1993principles}.
+Both DTs and EAP are used to capture the diffusional properties of water molecules in the central nervous system by non-invasively imaging the tissue via diffusion weighted magnetic resonance imaging.
+In DTI, diffusion at a voxel is captured by a DT, which is a $3 \times 3$ symmetric positive-definite matrix, whereas EAP is a probability distribution characterizing the local diffusion at a voxel, which can be parametrized as a point on the Hilbert sphere.
+Another example is the shape space used to represent shapes in shape analysis.
+There are many ways to represent a shape, and the most simple one is to use landmarks.
+For the landmark-based representation, the shape space is called Kendall's shape space \citep{kendall1984shape}.
+Kendall's shape space is in general a stratified space \citep{goresky1988stratified, feragen2014geometry}, but for the special case of planar shapes, the shape space is the complex projective space, which is a complex Grassmann manifold.
+The examples mentioned above are often high-dimensional: a DTI scan usually contains half a million DTs; the shape of the Corpus Callosum (which is used in our experiments) is represented by a several hundreds of boundary points in $\R^2$.
+Thus, in these cases, dimension reduction techniques, if applied appropriately, can benefit the subsequent statistical analysis.